yasmeenataa/Food-Planner-APP/README.md

  11) Navigation Component.
  12) YouTubePlayer For play the Vedioes.

  # Full Scenario In App

    ### 1) Splash Screen with Simple Design include lottie animation and App Name and Slogan

  ![Splash](https://user-images.githubusercontent.com/55101407/218335585-d50b8b71-3a08-4a18-88d4-8202a61ae6ce.jpg)

    ### 2) Welcome Screen
-           1) you can Regist with google tab on Google button
+           1) you can Regist with google tap on Google button

-           2) Sign UP with your Email tab on Sign Up button
+           2) Sign UP with your Email tap on Sign Up button

-           3) Log In with your Email tab on LogIn
+           3) Log In with your Email tap on LogIn

-           4) you can skip registration and explore the application tab on SKIP button
+           4) you can skip registration and explore the application tap on SKIP button

 ![Welcome](https://user-images.githubusercontent.com/55101407/218335846-08a04b57-3969-4d2d-a7a5-ec6ff683b951.jpg)